laisiangtho/dictionary/README.md

 ## How would I clone correctly

 All you need is basically a Github command line, flutter, and modify a few settings, such as version, packageName for Android or Bundle Identifier for iOS.
-Since `com.laisiangtho.bible` has already taken you would need you own.
+Since `com.myordbok.app` has already taken you would need you own.
 It does not need to be a domain path but just uniqueid, so you should not take "~~com.google~~" or anything that you don't own!

+Rename `assets/env-mock.json` to **assets/env.json** and `assets/word-mock.db` to **assets/word.db**.

 There isn't an easy way to separate ui and logic in flutter, any related dart scripts that plays primary logic in this application are moved to [lidea repo][lidea] as a seperated package.
 But they will work the same as bundle scripts.

 In `pubspec.yaml` remove local package `lidea` and uncomment git

 ```yaml
 dependencies: